jxcg/Forecastly/README.md

 3. Install the required dependencies: ```pip install -r requirements.txt```

 ## API Setup
-- Create a settings.yaml file in src/ and add the field 'weather_api_key: 'YOUR_KEY_HERE'
+- Create a settings.yaml file in src/ and add the field 'WEATHER_API_KEY: 'YOUR_KEY_HERE'